RusikPro/TrajectoryMetrics/README.md

 - `data/small_trajectory.dat` - a test data with ten trajectories.
 - `data/large_trajectory.dat` - a large test data file which consists of 10000 with different lengths.

+## TODO
+- Apply some parallel SIMD computing to improve performance.
+There is a lot of trajectories, and their speed and length differences can be calculated in parallel.
+- Refactor menu class.

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.